telepresenceio/telepresence/docs/index.md

   This is a somewhat slow process, and you won't be able to do the quick debug cycle you get from running code locally.

 ## Changelog

+### 0.20 (unreleased)

+Bug fixes:

+* Telepresence only copies environment variables explicitly configured in the `Deployment`, rather than copying all environment variables.

 ### 0.19 (March 24, 2017)